alou127/dsp/lessons/command_line/command_line_lecture.md

 why.

 > Hint: we learned how to list all the files up above.
+> ANSWER: Saved within our current directory, in a txt file.

 The greater than says, "put that output into the following file instead."